No False Representations - Act Part 2, Section 8

 The director encourages employers and employees to confirm the job offer and its conditions in writing before the start date to avoid any misunderstanding.

-An employee does not have to refuse the work in order to make a complaint under this section; however, if the terms and conditions are substantially different from those initially offered by the employer, the employee should make his or her objections known to the employer and the director as soon as possible.
+An employee does not have to refuse the work in order to make a complaint under this section; however, if the terms and conditions are substantially different from those initially offered by the employer, the employee should make their objections known to the employer and the director as soon as possible.
 The remedy for contravening this section is a “make whole” remedy, which means the employer will be required to compensate the employee in such a way as to put him or her back in the same position as if the contravention had not occurred.
 Under s.
 79(2) of the Act, the employer may be required to:

 - hire the person and pay any lost wages;